Law and order (politics): Results

+Usage in the United Kingdom

 "Law and order" has been a political rallying call in the United Kingdom, particularly under Margaret Thatcher (Leader of the Conservative Party 1975–1990; Prime Minister 1979–1990).
 The term was parodied as "Laura Norder", and entered popular culture, for example in the sarcastic song "Law & Order" by the Tom Robinson Band (1979).

 Criticism

 Critics of law-and-order politics commonly point to actual and potential abuses of judicial and police powers, including police brutality and misconduct, racial profiling, prison overcrowding, and miscarriages of justice.
 As an example, they argue that while crime in New York City dropped under Mayor Giuliani, reports of police brutality increased during the same period.
 This period included the fatal shootings of Amadou Diallo and Sean Bell, and the Abner Louima incident.

-In extreme cases, civil unrest has broken out in retaliation against law-and-order politics, as happened in London's Brixton district in 1981, Los Angeles in 1992, France in 2005, and Ferguson, Missouri in 2014.
+An example of another criticism is the zero tolerance policies that would heavily involve police using technics like stop and frisk to detain Black and Brown individuals, for reasons that would be because of racial profiling.
+Stop and frisk is one of the main reasons why Black and Brown Individuals were disproportionately arrested at higher rates.
+With the Black and Latinx communities making up the majority of all stops, but only being minorities in terms of population.

+Many politicians who have advocated "law and order" have themselves proved to be criminals.
 In 2009, Pennsylvania juvenile court judges Mark Ciavarella and Michael Conahan pleaded guilty in the "kids for cash" scandal of accepting money from private prison industry officials in exchange for sentencing over 1,000 youths to prison terms for minor offenses.
 Maricopa County Sheriff Joe Arpaio, a role model of tougher sentencing campaigners for his hardline corrections policies, was investigated by the FBI – starting in 2009 – for alleged abuses of power and intimidation of dissenting officials, among other controversies.
 A United States Supreme Court ruling in 2011, Brown v.
 Plata, ordered the State of California to cut its inmate population, citing prison overcrowding to be in violation of the Eighth Amendment.

-One academic has argued that the term is used as a way to emphasize racial backlash in politics without appearing racist.
+Jeremy Mayer, at the Schar School of Policy and Government at George Mason University, has argued that the term is used as a way to emphasize racial backlash in politics without appearing racist.
 By 2020, columnists and left-leaning groups in the United States were increasing criticism of the term as hypocritical and a dog whistle in response to the use of the term by Donald Trump and his supporters during the George Floyd protests, with one outlet stating "[t]hroughout this nation's history, appeals to law and order have been as much about defending privilege as dealing with crime."
 In the wake of the 2021 United States Capitol attack, criticism from columnists and outlets mounted on Republican politicians seen as "abandoning" or otherwise being hypocritical of being known as the "law and order party."